Denard Robinson: Pre-draft

 After his final season at Michigan, Robinson stated that he was open to playing any position in the National Football League.
 Some suggested that he would have a better chance of being drafted by an NFL team if he switched to cornerback, receiver, running back or kick returner because of his quickness – 4.35 in the 40 yard dash.
 CBS Sports' Mike Freeman said his talents would be wasted on the defensive side of the ball.
-Doug Flutie (Buffalo Bills) and Dieter Brock (Los Angeles Rams) were relatively successful quarterbacks similar in stature to Robinson.
-Russell Wilson who currently plays starting quarterback for the Denver Broncos is also similar in stature to Robinson.

 Robinson participated in the 2013 Senior Bowl at wide receiver.
 In the game, Robinson caught two passes for 21 yards and rushed the ball once for a three-yard loss.
 His performance in the game and the preceding week of practice was regarded as unimpressive and his draft stock fell to the late rounds.

 Robinson was the only Wolverine from the 2012–2013 team who was invited to participate in the NFL combine.
 He was not invited as a quarterback, but rather as a wide receiver, but he did intend to throw and return kickoffs and punts on his Pro Day.
 On the Pro Day, he did not do quarterback drills, but he did return punts, made catches while running routes, and also did running back drills.
 Scouts concluded he should become a running back first before developing into a wideout.